F-Stack/f-stack/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

-From this element header, we get pointers to the heap from which the block was allocated and to where it must be freed, as well as the pointer to the previous element, and via the size field, we can calculate the pointer to the next element.
-These next and previous elements are then checked to see if they are also ``FREE``, and if so, they are merged with the current element.
+From this element header, we get pointers to the heap from which the block was allocated and to where it must be freed, as well as the pointer to the previous and next elements.
+These next and previous elements are then checked to see if they are also ``FREE`` and are immediately adjacent to the current one, and if so, they are merged with the current element.
 This means that we can never have two ``FREE`` memory blocks adjacent to one another, as they are always merged into a single block.

+If deallocating pages at runtime is supported, and the free element encloses one or more pages, those pages can be deallocated and be removed from the heap.
+If DPDK was started with command-line parameters for preallocating memory (``-m`` or ``--socket-mem``), then those pages that were allocated at startup will not be deallocated.

+Any successful deallocation event will trigger a callback, for which user applications and other DPDK subsystems can register.